CapeAnnTechnology/RezTechPro/README.md

 ## Development server

-Run `ng serve --host 0.0.0.0` for a dev server.
+Run `sudo ng serve --host 0.0.0.0 --poll=2000` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding